Reviews You Can Rely On

 When it comes to both wind and rain, the Patagonia DAS Light comes out on top.
 This insulated jacket is entirely baffle-free, eliminating the lines of weakness that other jackets have.
 Over time, the stitching to create baffles nearly always becomes minute holes that let wind and water seep in.
 Not so with the DAS Light.
 We wore this coat all day skiing while wet, heavy snow pelted us nonstop, and we never saw a shred of evidence that any of the water made it through to the insulation.
 Nearly as impressive is the Columbia Heavenly Hoody.
 The Storm-Lite DP II polyester exterior of this jacket repelled wind with ease and lasted for a long time against a downpour.
 Even as the fabric eventually allowed water to soak in, it never reached our inner layers, ensuring we remained toasty warm within.

 The Arc'teryx Atom is another baffle-less model we tested.
 Though this jacket is much thinner than other top-scoring models, that lack of baffling proved its worth when pitted against both wind and water.
-Snug cuffs keep your arms sealed from the cold, while a dually-adjusted hem easily closes the jacket against any weather.
-As a purpose-built, technical jacket made to withstand harsh conditions, the Rab Xenair Alpine unsurprisingly had solid performance in this metric.
+Snug cuffs keep your arms sealed from the cold, while a dual-adjusted hem easily closes the jacket against any weather.
+As a purpose-built, technical jacket made to withstand harsh conditions, the Rab Xenair Alpine unsurprisingly had solid performance in wet and windy conditions.
 It let in almost no wind whatsoever, even when gusts topped out above 70 mph in the backcountry.

 insulated jacket womens - gale force winds are no match for the xenair alpine.